RafaelBrandaoBastos/BinaryTreeAplication/README.md

 </p>
 <p align="justify">
 The tree is implemented in a phonebook, which each node contains a name and a phone number.
 I used insertion, remotion and search methods based in string comparison, also traversal paths for visualization.
 Ps.
-Code only works if list.txt follows the exact format: Name # 17589999.
+Code only works if list.txt follows the demo list format.
 </p>
 <img src="https://github.com/RafaelBrandaoBastos/ConsoleApplicationBinaryTree/blob/master/binarytree.png">